NSR9/Room-Scene-recognition-and-Narration/README.md

 1. Create an account on Roboflow.
 2. After signing up and logging in, click on the "Get API Key" button on the dashboard to get your API key.
-3. Set up the 'mit-indoor-scene-recognition' project on your Roboflow account.
-This project is used for room type recognition.

 You will then be able to use the Roboflow API in your Python scripts by initializing it with your API key:

 ```python